How to get to Rila Monastery from Sofia

 Comfort: All of our vehicles are with A/C, they are modern and very comfortable.
 In most of them, we provide free Wi-Fi and a socket for smartphone charging.

-Time consumption: The itinerary is made in such a way that it gives you choice how intensive you would like it to be.
+Time consumption: The itinerary is made in such a way that it gives you a choice of how intensive you would like it to be.
 At the monastery, you will have a guided walk, which you can extend by visiting the museums or have more free time to admire the site on your own or have more time for lunch.

 Environmental impact: All of our vehicles are with Euro 6 engines, meaning less toxic emissions.
 The shared ride is a more environmentally friendly way of travel.